joshuahouston/sitka-buildings/README.md

 # Update 2017-01-09

-The buildings import is complete and this repository will no longer be maintained.
-The buildings on OpenStreetMap are now the most current source for Sitka's buildings.
+The buildings import is complete and this repository is no longer maintained.
+OpenStreetMap is now the most current source for Sitka's buildings.

 --------